Databasus vs pgBackRest

 The tools use fundamentally different backup strategies, each with distinct advantages:

-• Efficient compression: Uses zstd (level 5) compression, reducing backup sizes by 4-8x with only ~20% runtime overhead.
+• Efficient compression: Uses zstd (level 5) for both backup types, reducing sizes by 4-8x.

-• Read-only access: Only requires SELECT permissions, minimizing security risks.
+• Read-only access: Logical backups only require SELECT permissions, minimizing security risks.

 pgBackRest: Physical backups